ALSparse/ALSparse/README.md

 On CPU side , the correctness check of fast kernels are done by comparing to plain kernels.
 On x86_64 platform, mkl can take the place of the plain kernels.

-On dcu side, rocSparse can be used to perform the corretness check.
+On DCU side, rocSparse can be used to perform the corretness check.

 # Quickstart